 Have you got the low-down on your vagina?
 It’s been a while since we were in awks-inducing sex ed classes labelling Fallopian tubes.
-But even as adults in 2019, we could all stand to learn more about our vaginas.

 Luckily, it seems they’re quite the hot topic right now.
 Athletes, such as Chinese swimmer Fu Yuanhui and fitness guru Kayla ltsines, are candid about how periods affect their performance, while celebs share everything from vagina-steaming pics (Chrissy Teigen, we’re looking at you — doctors advise against it, BTW) to stories of endometriosis.
 Heck, singer Janelle Monáe even wears vulva-shaped trousers in her music video for Pynk.
 And we’re 100 percent here for it.

 So, in the spirit of myth-busting, behold the trivia you never knew you needed to know about your vagina et al. Class is officially in session.

 - A. The stretchy, muscular passageway from the vulva to the cervix.